MrPlentl/SimpleSingleScripts/README.md

 The point of these scripts is to execute their purpose while making the smallest footprint.

 ##Apache / PHP Updater
-### If you're a windows user like me and find it to be a pain to stay on the latest versions of Apache and PHP, this script should spped up the process.
+### If you're a Windows user like me and find it to be a pain to stay on the latest versions of Apache and PHP, this script should speed up the process.

 SETUP
  * OPEN: the Apache-PHP-Updater.php script and look for the configuration section